Universal Weil module: Families of Weil representations

-Of course when $R$ is a field endowed with an $\mathcal{A}$-algebra structure, the representation $(\omega_{\psi^R,V_A^R},V_A^R)$ is the modular Weil representation on $W$ associated to $\psi^R$ and $V_A^R$, in the way it is defined in \cite[Chap.
+Of course when $R$ is a field endowed with an $\mathcal{A}$-algebra structure, the representation $(\omega_{\psi^R,V_A^R},V_A^R)$ is the modular Weil representation on $W$ associated to $\psi^R$ and $V_A^R$, in the way they are defined in \cite[Chap.
 2,II]{mvw} for $R=\mathbb{C}$ and in \cite[Sec.
 3]{trias_theta1} for more general fields.
 Recall that in this situation $V_A^R$ is the metaplectic representation associated to $\psi^R$.

-\paragraph{Dual pairs.} When $(H_1,H_2)$ is a dual pair in $\textup{Sp}(W)$, one may fix a model for the Weil representation and "embeds" the lift of the dual pairs in the derived subgroup of the metaplectic group over $\mathcal{A}$ through the natural multiplication map.
+\paragraph{Dual pairs.} When $(H_1,H_2)$ is a dual pair in $\textup{Sp}(W)$, one may fix a model for the Weil representation and ``embeds'' the lift of the dual pairs in the derived subgroup of the metaplectic group over $\mathcal{A}$ through the natural multiplication map.
 One can also use the lifts in the metaplectic group over $\mathcal{A}$ instead of the derived subgroup.
 This means looking at the representation:

 where the restriction $\widehat{H_1}^\mathcal{A} \times \widehat{H_2}^\mathcal{A} \to \widehat{\textup{Sp}}_{\psi^\mathcal{A},V_A^\mathcal{A}}^\mathcal{A}(W)$ is achieved using the natural multiplication map.
-Of course when these lifts of dual pairs are split, one can always compose with their splittings to get representations of $H_1$ or $H_2$.
+Of course, when these lifts of dual pairs are split, one can always compose with their splittings to get representations of $H_1$ or $H_2$ themselves.
 It may happen that splittings do not exist in the derived subgroup even if they do exist in the metaplectic group itself \cite[Chap.
 2, Rem.
 II.9]{mvw} and \cite[Sec.
 4]{trias_theta1}.
 So one may switch hats for tildas depending on the dual pair one wants to consider.